“…change is good when you finally become what you were meant to be” –#Supergirl

 Scientist have had it with being called chicken little and in this episode Doctor Rudy Jones becomes *dramatic pause* the PARASITE.
 We say parasite, he says, “new organism…better than the sum of its parts!”
 But symbiotic is as symbiotic does, dude.

 that’s right, don’t drink & fly

 3. Alex Danvers comes out to herself and her sister

 Alex Danvers realized that she was beginning to have feelings for Detective Maggie Sawyer and that propelled her to start really thinking about her sexuality in episode 5.
 The writers and the actresses; Chyler Leigh, Melissa Benoist, Floriana Lima; produced an authentic, thoughtful, and quite moving portrayal of woman realizing later in life that she is gay and then facing that reality.

 In a mere handful of scenes, they showed the fear of familial rejection, the feelings of overwhelming otherness/isolation, the excitement and thrill of falling in love, and the utterly frightening endeavor of pursuing the person you’ve come to feel so deeply for.
 Kara listens to Alex as her sister struggles to find the words to describe a major shift in her self-awareness and though the revelation is somewhat surprising to Kara, she is supportive and encouraging.
 It was heartwarming and heartbreaking all at once.

 4. Jimmy Olsen becomes Guardian

-Got to hand it to Winn, James looked great!
+Got to hand it to Winn, James (Mehcad Brooks) looked great!
 I’m excited to learn more about his non-super-powered, high-tech abilities.

 5. We finally got to see where Alex Danvers sleeps…when she finally sleeps